What Does it Take to Be an Animal Breeder?

 - Exhibit animals at shows.

-When polled, Animal Breeders say the following skills are most frequently used in their jobs:
+Animal Breeders state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.